splookey/app-dev/README.md

 > This is the following Series/Movies, I've loved to watch.

 ##My Favorite Movies
 1. Silent Voice
 2. Konosuba
 3. Kimi no Nawa
+4. Saekano

 ##My Favorite Series
 - Stranger Things
 - Umbrella Academy
 - I'm not a robot
+- Shy Boss

 ** I recommend that you watch it because it is really good **
-* Suggest by: Ben Ilan
+* Suggest by: Ben Ilan *